A smile that shows much gums can be subjective. Some would say it affects facial aesthetics negatively, while others claim it to be attractive.

 More severe cases may also be associated with the hyperplastic growth of maxillary skeletal base.
 The prevalence of altered passive eruption (APE) is reported to be approximately 12%.
 This condition may create aesthetic concerns due to the display of excessive quantity of gingival tissue at upper anterior teeth when smiling (gummy smile).

 How to improve the look of a gummy smile?

-There are a few ways to go about fixing the gummy smile, including gummy smile surgery – though not all cases require surgery.
-Here’s some of the ways gummy smile can be fixed:
+Regarding gummy smile treatment options, there are a few ways to go about this.
+Having a cosmetic dentist perform a gummy smile surgery is one option – though not all cases require surgery.
+Below are a few different ways a gummy smile can be fixed:

 1) Lip Lowering – The upper lip is re-positioned to make the gum line less exposed.

-2) BOTOX – To reduce high pulling effect and lets the upper lip better rest over the gum tissue.
-Studies have shown gummy smile treatment with on botulinum toxin into the levator labii superioris alaeque nasi muscle is an efficient method, with minimum risk of complications and very high patient satisfaction.
+2) BOTOX – This treatment option reduces the high pulling effect and lets the upper lip better rest over the gum tissue.
+Studies have shown that this gummy smile treatment involving the use of botulinum toxin into the levator labii superioris alaeque nasi muscle, is an efficient method with minimum risk of complications, and also results in a very high patient satisfaction outcome.

 3) Gum Contouring/Gum Leveling – Removes excess gum tissue around the teeth.

 4) Crown Lengthening – Gum tissue is removed, the bone is modified, and the gum line is re-contoured to establish a longer crown appearance.